Through Women's Eyes International Film Festival

 Enjoy films highlighting filmmakers and issues which rarely appear in mainstream theaters - films which use storytelling to give voice and create change.

-Buy a TWE package, invite a friend, and enjoy some great films that not only educate, but inspire!
+Buy a TWE ticket, invite a friend, and enjoy some great film that not only educate, but inspire!

 GCC and TWE are all-volunteer organizations that support the valuable work of UN Women.
 Proceeds from our events support UN Women programs.
 If you cannot attend TWE this year, but would like to be with us in spirit, consider making a donation to our organization!